Cranberries and their effects: 4 reasons why you should eat cranberries

 What effect do cranberries have on health?

 Cranberries impress with many health-promoting effects.
-The best known is probably their preventive effect for urinary tract infections.
-However, the proanthocyanidins and anthocyanins contained in the berries can also against heart and circulatory diseases prevent.
+The best known is probably their preventive effect on urinary tract infections.
+However, the proanthocyanidins and anthocyanins contained in the berries can also have against heart and circulatory diseases prevent.
 The vitamin C contained in cranberries also strengthens the immune system.
 And even tumor cells can be inhibited in their growth by the berry's ingredients.

 What vitamins are in cranberries?

-100g of cranberries contain around 14mg of vitamin C. This is only average compared to other types of fruit, but the berry scores points for its antibacterial properties.
+100g of cranberries contain around 14mg of vitamin C.This is only average compared to other types of fruit, but the berry scores points for its antibacterial properties.

 How many cranberries per day are recommended?